vikramkumar-2/vendor-performance-analysis-sql-python-powerbi/README.md

 ## 🧭 Overview

 **Vendor Performance Analysis** is a full-cycle data analytics project built for a retail & wholesale beverage distribution business.
-It consolidates **over 1 million transaction-level records** across purchases, sales, invoices, and pricing into a single vendor-brand performance model — then applies exploratory analysis, correlation studies, and formal hypothesis testing to answer concrete business questions:
+It consolidates **over millions+ transaction-level records** across purchases, sales, invoices, and pricing into a single vendor-brand performance model — then applies exploratory analysis, correlation studies, and formal hypothesis testing to answer concrete business questions:

 > Which vendors and brands actually drive profit — and which ones are quietly draining it?